dkalaitzidis/SwiftyAvatar/README.md

 **IBDesignable to see your changes in storyboard.**

-Thanks to RishabhTayal (https://github.com/RishabhTayal) for readme spelling corrections and Pod support
+Thanks to RishabhTayal (https://github.com/RishabhTayal) for readme spelling corrections, example and Pod support